 Women and Violence

-is a slim, easy to read volume that begins with an overview of the many ways women suffer from violence perpetrated largely because they are born female.
-The author even-handedly considers the reasons for researchers' and activists' varying beliefs about what causes so many women to be victims of violence, and so many men to be perpetrators.
+Women and Violence is a slim, easy to read volume that begins with an overview of the many ways women suffer from violence perpetrated largely because they are born female.
+Here, the author even-handedly considers the reasons for researchers' and activists' varying beliefs about what causes so many women to be victims of violence, and so many men to be perpetrators.
 Her own perspective is inclusive:

 After the introductory chapter, Levy discusses how the basic issues play out globally.
-She describes the individual and societal consequences of the abuse and the major movement controversies.
+She describes the individual and societal consequences of the abuse, as well as the major movement controversies.
 Those topics set the stage for the final chapter on how individuals and institutions are continuing the work of ensuring that women's rights are upheld through numerous kinds of activism.

 You must log in to comment.